 With your vacation package, you will get a card that offers miniature golf, access to the ESPN complex, and coupons for tons of restaurants and stores at Disney Springs.
 So you can save 10% or more on everything.
 Check out the Magical Extras here.

 Only buy tickets for the days you’re in the parks

-In general, it’s easy to not get park tickets on your first day or your last day of any Disney Vacation.
+In general, it’s easy to not get park tickets on your first day of your last day of any Disney Vacation.
 This gives you time to settle into the resort, look around, and get acclimated.
 We also love arrival or departure days to be Disney Springs days if we can swing it.
 A great dinner on your first night at Disney Springs means you can wake up refreshed for your 1st parks day on Day 2 of your vacation.
-Additionally, a late-night before departure day makes you want to sleep in a little before packing up for the airport or driving home.
-If you’re looking to save yet another day without park tickets we always recommend a resort crawl on the monorail, boardwalk or gondolas.
+Additionally, a late night before departure day makes you want to sleep in a little before packing up for the airport or driving home.
+If you’re looking to save yet another day without park tickets we always recommend a resort crawl on the monorail, boardwalk, or gondolas.
 All are free, and no park ticket is required.
 Check out our favorite FREE things to do on your Disney Arrival Day and Disney Departure Day, so you’re not spending money on tickets.

 The Disney Mid-Day Magic Ticket

 Beware the Disney Annual Price Increases

 Ahhh, Walt Disney World Price Increases.
 Every February, June, and October, historically, we’ve seen price increases on tickets, rooms, and/ or annual passes.
 If you’re hoping to renew a pass or book a vacation do so before these months in general.
 While we sometimes hear ahead of time about the looming price hikes at Disney, sometimes they drop without warning.
 Don’t get caught off guard.
 If you’re looking for a cheap vacation, booking sooner with the deals available now is usually going to be cheaper than waiting.